stephenhenckaerts/appwise-nestjs-naming-conventions/naming-conventions.md

 ## 🌐 Query Parameters

-Query parameters are utilized to filter, sort, and perform searches on the dataset in various API endpoints.
-These parameters are categorized into 'sort', 'like', and 'match'.
-Here are the conventions to follow when implementing and using these query parameters:
+Query parameters are categorized into 'sort', 'like', and 'match'.

 ### ⬆️⬇️ Sort